vertis/vertis-io/_posts/2016-01-07-moped-error.md

 After upgrading an old Rails app from 3.2.x to 4.0.x I started getting a really weird error.
 Made all the more confusing by the fact that I couldn't work out why it was trying to load Moped (given Mongoid 5.0.0 no longer uses Moped).
 <!--more-->
-In actual fact it is trying to load something stored in a cookie.
+In fact it is trying to load something stored in a cookie.
 So clearing your cookies will solve this problem.
 ```
 NameError - uninitialized constant Moped:
   activesupport (4.0.13) lib/active_support/inflector/methods.rb:226:in `const_get'